IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 Career Path – Developers

 Developers are the folks who do the programming/coding with different programming languages.
-They can write 100 lines of codes on their laptop and test them in their isolated environment.
-A developer is an individual that builds and creates software and applications.
+They can write 100 lines of code on their laptop and test them in an isolated environment.
+A developer is an individual who builds and creates software and applications.

 These people make flashy applications like WhatsApp, Facebook, Paint, Windows OS, Linux OS, Android OS, iOS, Microsoft Office, etc…

-Developers write, compile, debug, and execute the source code of a software application.
-They design server-client applications with their limited corporate network knowledge.
+Developers write, compile, debug, and execute software application source code.
+They design server-client applications using their limited knowledge of corporate networks.

-They are also software developers, computer programmers, software coders, or software engineers.
+They are also software developers, computer programmers, coders, or engineers.

 The developer is another IT career option, and I think this is the best career option for someone who has the fire to write thousands of lines of code.